Excel2TXF - Specific Broker Instructions

 E*Trade

-3. Select the appropriate year in the "Tax Year" box and then click "submit".
+3. Select the appropriate year in the "Time Period" box and verify that the "Date From" and "Date Closed" are correct.

-Note: There is one problem with Etrade's data - they list the 'Open' and 'Close' transactions, rather than the 'Buy' and 'Sell' transactions, so if you have any short-sales, the data will be in the wrong order.
-Short-sales will have a "BC" (Buy to Close) in the Order column.
-But, no worries - Excel2TXF will automatically account for these entries.
+Note: There is one more problem with Etrade's data - they list the 'Open' and 'Close' transactions, rather than the 'Buy' and 'Sell' transactions, so if you have any short-sales, the data will be in the wrong order.
+But, no worries - Excel2TXF will automatically adjust for these entries.

 Fidelity